Fractiq (FRACTIQ) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Fractiq Historical Price

-According to the latest data gathered on Fractiq live price page, the current price of Fractiq is 0.000042USD.
+According to the latest data gathered on Fractiq live price page, the current price of Fractiq is 0.000037USD.
 The circulating supply of Fractiq(FRACTIQ) is

 In the past 24 hours, Fractiq has shown a price movement of